Gioni06/GPT3Tokenizer/README.md

 If you want to learn more, read the [Summary of the tokenizers](https://huggingface.co/docs/transformers/tokenizer_summary) from Hugging Face.

+## tl;dr 🤖

+There is a [Custom GPT for ChatGPT](https://chat.openai.com/g/g-e01hGLh44-gpt3tokenizer-guide) that can help you interate this project in your software

 ## Support ⭐️

 If you find my work useful, I would be thrilled if you could show your support by giving this project a star ⭐️.